First impressions count.

 But more often, it’s about starting a relationship with prospects so you can close the deal down the line when they’re ready to commit.

 Prevent this from happening by asking new email subscribers to add you to their “safe senders” list.
+Here is also the place to ask them to follow you on social media.

 7. An “unsubscribe” link